MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 One option that avoids this overhead is to create a multitenant application to represent your workload's identity.
 Through a consent process, you can make this workload identity known to an external tenant and ultimately allow it to authenticate services in the external tenant.

-This article covers an example implementation of this pattern and provides [sample code](https://github.com/Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/edit/main/README.md).
+This article presents an example implementation of this pattern that uses [sample code](https://github.com/Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/edit/main/README.md).

 This pattern can be reused for any multitenant scenario that has various services that need to communicate across Microsoft Entra tenant boundaries.